 At the closing of this offering, we will be authorized to issue 200,000,000 shares of common stock, \$0.0001 par value, and 5,000,000 shares of undesignated preferred stock, \$0.0001 par value, after giving effect to the amendment of our certificate of incorporation to delete references to the existing preferred stock following conversion of that stock.
 Immediately following the completion of this offering, and assuming no exercise of the underwriters' over-allotment option, based on the number of shares outstanding as of November 30, 2000, a total of 45,616,402 shares of common stock will be issued and outstanding, and no shares of preferred stock will be issued and outstanding.
 This number is subject to upward adjustment as a result of the conversion price adjustment for the Series D preferred stock resulting from option grants subsequent to November 30, 2000.
-Following the grant of certain stock options by us on January 4, 2001, the Series D conversion price is approximately \$9.47.
+This number is also subject to upward adjustment in the event the existing Series D conversion price is greater than 80% of the price per share of our common stock in this offering.
+Were such an adjustment to occur, the existing Series D Conversion price will be adjusted to equal 80% of the price per share of our common stock in this offering.
+Following the grant of certain stock options by us prior to January 31, 2001, the Series D conversion price will be approximately \$9.47.
 See "Certain Transactions--Preferred Stock Sales."